Talent-Catalog/talentcatalog/docs/v220/job_chats.md

 The intention behind Job Chats is to provide a unified, automated, centrally-accessible, and secure way for Talent Catalog users (employers, destinations, source partners, and candidates) to communicate with each other regarding job opportunities and candidate relocation.
-The <a href="">
-video demos</a> and sections below introduce Job Chats from the perspective of the different kinds of Talent Catalog users.
+The sections and video demos below introduce Job Chats from the perspective of the different kinds of Talent Catalog users.

 You can of course continue to use Slack and other modes of communication, as you currently use, but we hope in time you will see the value of using Job Chats directly in the Talent Catalog.